tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Netherlands

+### Q: Which nation hosted the FIFA World Cup in 2006?
+- **Correct Answer:** Germany
+- United Kingdom
+- Brazil
+- South Africa

+### Q: Which Native American tribe/nation requires at least one half blood quantum (equivalent to one parent) to be eligible for membership?
+- **Correct Answer:** Yomba Shoshone Tribe
+- Standing Rock Sioux Tribe
+- Kiowa Tribe of Oklahoma
+- Pawnee Nation of Oklahoma

 ### Q: Which naval battle was considered the turning point of the Pacific Ocean Theater during World War 2?
 - **Correct Answer:** Battle of Midway
 - Attack on Truk Island